Hartlaub's duck

 Hartlaub's duck (Pteronetta hartlaubii) is a dark chestnut-coloured duck of African forests.
 Formerly included in the paraphyletic "perching duck" assemblage, it was later moved to the dabbling duck assemblage.
-However, it is fairly distinct from the "typical" dabbling ducks, and is placed in the monotypic genus Pteronetta to reflect this.
+However, it is fairly distinct from the "typical" dabbling ducks, and is placed in the monotypic genus Pteronetta.
+It is named after the German naturalist Gustav Hartlaub.

 Analysis of mtDNA sequences of the cytochrome b and NADH dehydrogenase subunit 2 genes suggests that it belongs into a very distinct clade—possibly a subfamily of its own—together with the blue-winged goose, another African species of waterfowl with uncertain affinities.